 The Global Ageing Network hosted an online webinar on May 3 with panelists Meghan Davies, Ph.D.; Vincenzo Paolino, founder and CEO of Almacasa, based out of Switzerland; and Mide Seyi-Ajayi, executive director for Long-Term Care at Baycrest in Toronto.
-The webinar focused on the person-centered approach and how it can help improve the quality for life for residents of long-term care communities across the spectrum—and the globe (access recording).
+The webinar focused on the person-centered approach and how it can help improve the quality for life for residents of long-term care communities across the spectrum—and the globe.

 Davies recent qualitative study, “Tri-National Ethnographic Multi-Case Study of Quality of Life in Long-Term Residential Care,” examined long-term residential care homes in Europe—specifically in Switzerland, the United Kingdom, and the Netherlands—to understand person-centered care practices, and review the similarities and differences.